kuroppe1819/t-wristband-starter/README.md

 # t-wristband-starter

+The minimum project for T-Wristband can be displayed a string text on the screen.

 This document is quoting part of the [T-Wristband-MPU9250/README.MD](https://github.com/Xinyuan-LilyGO/LilyGo-T-Wristband/blob/master/examples/T-Wristband-MPU9250/README.MD)

 1. Install the corresponding driver according to the serial communication board you use